hphelion/documentation/moonshot/install.beforeyouinstall.md

 ## Plan the Infrastructure for a Cloud

-This section defines the minimum infrastructure requirements to make the cloud environment up and running.
+This section defines the minimum infrastructure requirements to standup a cloud.
 You will need support from your IT administrator to correctly capture information about your environment.

 * [Deployment Architecture](#deployment-architecture)